-U.S. Cellular Samsung Galaxy S 4 update reportedly coming soonAlex Wagner - Deputy Managing Editor, News Desk
+U.S. Cellular Samsung Galaxy S 4 update reportedly coming soonAlex Wagner - Editorial Director of News and Content

 Following Galaxy S 4 updates from AT&T, Sprint and T-Mobile, it appears that U.S. Cellular may soon begin rolling out some piping hot software for its own version of Samsung's new handset.
 An internal document posted by Droid-Life shows that U.S. Cellular will begin pushing an update to baseband version "R970VXUAMDL" to its Galaxy S 4 this month.
 Included is an upgraded version of Samsung's S Health app, just like the updates from the other carriers included, as well as a SIM lock and a few other tweaks.
 The changelog from the leaked doc is as follows: